Phytophotodermatitis happens when certain plant chemicals cause the skin to become inflamed following exposure to sunlight.

 - meadow grass

-- some plant oils, such as oil of bergamot
+Psoralen may also be present in some fragrances and some plant oils, such as oil of bergamot.

-When exposed to UVA light, psoralen causes photochemical reactions in the skin.
-These responses damage skin cells and cause cell death, leading to the symptoms described above.
+On exposure to UVA light, psoralen causes photochemical reactions in the skin.
+These responses damage skin cells and cause cell death, leading to the symptoms of phytophotodermatitis.

 - exposure to certain plants and plant-based products

-- using perfumes or oils that contain certain plant chemicals
+- using perfumes or oils that contain particular plant chemicals

 - sunny weather